Rite Aid seeks Chapter 11 bankruptcy protection as it deals with lawsuits and losses

 Going through Chapter 11 will help “significantly reduce the company’s debt” while helping to “resolve litigation claims in an equitable manner,” Rite Aid late Sunday.

-Rite Aid Corp. runs more than 2,100 stores in the United States, mostly on the East and West Coasts, and has posted annual losses for several years.
+Rite Aid Corp. said in its federal bankruptcy filing that it runs more than 2,000 stores.
+Most of its locations are on the East and West Coasts.

-The Philadelphia company, which is marking its 60th birthday this year, has been cutting costs and closing some stores as it has dealt with long-standing financial challenges.
+The Philadelphia company, which is marking its 60th year in business, has posted annual losses for several years and has been cutting costs and closing stores as it dealt with long-standing financial challenges.
+It has said it expects a net loss of as much as $680 million in the current fiscal year, which will end next spring.

 The company, like its rivals, also faces financial risk from lawsuits over opioid prescriptions.
 Rite Aid already has reached several settlements, including one announced last year with the state of West Virginia for up to $30 million.